h2oai/sparkling-water/doc/tutorials/use_as_spark_package.rst

     $SPARK_HOME/bin/spark-submit --packages ai.h2o:sparkling-water-package_2.11:2.2.7 example.py

-Note 1: When you are using Spark packages you do not need to download Sparkling Water distribution!
-Spark installation is sufficient!
+**Note**: When you are using Spark packages, you do not need to download the Sparkling Water distribution.
+The Spark installation is sufficient.